HACKERALERT/Picocrypt/README.md

 	<li>donor39 (backer)</li>
 	<li>Pokabu (backer)</li>
 </ul>

-You are the people who inspire me to work on Picocrypt and provide it free of charge to everyone!

 Also, a huge thanks to the following list of five people, who were the first to donate and support Picocrypt:
 <ul>